Asmaa231/Ames-Housing-Sales-Analysis/README.md

 ### 🎯 Final Thought
 By leveraging **Power BI** and **Advanced Excel**, this project demonstrates how raw data can be transformed into a strategic tool for real estate professionals, providing a data-driven foundation for pricing and investment decisions.

+## Note: Full raw data files and Power BI .pbix files are available upon request for verification or deeper technical review.